-Will this cover-up go up in toxic flames as determined people fight to reveal the truth behind flame retardants?
-Join the Thunder Bay Environmental Film Network and EcoSuperior for “TOXIC HOT SEAT” on Wednesday November 19th, 7:30 PM at the Finlandia Club above the Hoito.
+Ready, aim, revolution of an environmental kind heard round the world!
+Join Thoreau and the Thunder Bay Environmental Film Network for the screening of “DIVIDE IN CONCORD” on Wednesday March 18th, 7:30 PM at the Finlandia Club above the Hoito.
 Admission is free, donations are appreciated and the post-film discussion won’t be watery.
 This is a scent free event.
 Bring everyone and see you at the movies!
 Google us for more details.

 -note that a “Blue Community” resolution is being brought to Thunder Bay city council by the Council of Canadians

 “Divide in Concord”